With SMH Breast Surgical Oncologist Sarah Kimball, MD

 Breast self-awareness starts with knowing what is normal for your breasts.
 If you notice even small changes to your breast, nipple or underarm area, tell your healthcare provider right away.

-"In pre-menopausal women - those in their 40s and younger - breast cancers will often manifest more aggressively," Dr. Kimball said.
-"Since most women don't have their first mammogram until age 40, yearly clinical breast exams and watching for red flag changes should also be done to identify any concerns as early as possible."
+"In pre-menopausal women - those in their 40s and younger - breast cancers will often manifest more aggressively," says Dr. Kimball said.
+"Since most women don't have their first mammogram until age 40, yearly breast exams are critical, as are self-exams for red flags, in order to identify any concerns as early as possible."

 Know Your Risk